arizvisa/ida-minsc/docs/static/matching.rst

 IDA exposes a number of types as lists that can be viewed within a window.
-Although these lists can be interacted with, the only way a user has to filter them is via doing text searches and this is moreso used for navigating.
-When interacting with these types programmatically, there are a number of ways that a user can implement to filter these or match them.
+Although these lists can be interacted with, the only way a user has to filter them is via doing text searches and this is moreso used for navigation.
+When interacting with these types programmatically, there are a number of ways that a user can implement to filter or match them.

-However, this requires the user to implement these methods themselves which can potentially require time consuming searching through documentation in order to identify the required properties, or functions necessary to extract the required properties to filter.
+However, this requires the user to implement these methods themselves which can potentially require time searching through documentation in order to identify the required functionality in order to extract the required properties to filter said types.

 This project actually implements a number of these filtering methods to avoid the user having to implement this themselves.
-This is done by providing what are known as :ref:`matchers` for the various types that IDA exposes to them.
-These :ref:`matchers` let a user provide a keyword argument describing the method to filter with which will then be returned to the user in various forms.
+This is done by providing what are known as :ref:`matchers` for the various types that IDA exposes to a user.
+These :ref:`matchers` let a user provide a keyword argument describing the method to filter with which will then be used to return the filtered types to the user.

 Some examples of the common keyword arguments that are provided are:

-   `address` - Match according to an address
+- :py:data:`address` - Match according to an address.
-   `name` - Match according to an exact name
+- :py:data:`name` - Match according to the exact name specified.
-   `like` - Match according to a glob
+- :py:data:`like` - Filter according to a glob being applied to a name.
-   `regex` - Match according to a regular-expression `predicate` - Match according to a callable
+- :py:data:`regex` - Filter according to a regular-expression being applied to a name.

-These :ref:`matcher` keywords arethen  exposed to users via 3 primary functions.
+- :py:data:`predicate` - Filtering according to a callable that critiques the type returning true or false.

-The most common ones that this project uses, are :py:func:`namespace.list`, :py:func:`namespace.search`, and :py:func:`namespace.iterate`.
-These can then be used to filter any of the types in IDA that are supposed by :ref:`matchers`.
+These keywords are then exposed to users via 3 general function styles.
+Each matcher will typically provide functionality similar to the :py:func:`namespace.list`, :py:func:`namespace.search`, and :py:func:`namespace.iterate` functions described within this document.
+This can then be used to filter the various types in IDA using one of the keywords that are supported by the :ref:`matcher` for said type.

 Examples
 --------